PfCO – Your questions answered

 We are happy to provide our training on a bespoke basis and the breadth of experience of our instructors enables us to tailor our courses with a particular emphasis on areas such as stills photography, video, land surveys, building surveys, roof inspection, sports training etc.

 Yes.
-Typically this is offered as an “extra” on the evening of the second day of the course.
-We include all of the theory and practical elements for you to be in a position to include Night Operations in your application to the CAA.
+Typically this is offered as an “extra” on the evening of the third day of the course.
+We include all of the theory and practical elements for you to be confident to include Night Operations in your application to the CAA.
 Normally priced at £150 + VAT this module is available to PfCO candidates at just £100 + VAT.

 We appreciate that some PfCO Courses are cheaper than ours.
 We believe that the amount of added value we create during the Course more than makes up for the extra cost.
 And our clients agree.
 See our Testimonials page for what they have to say about the Course.

-You will be required to have the appropriate insurance in place for the Practical Flight Assessment, which will take place on day three or four of the Course.
+You will be required to have the appropriate insurance in place for the Practical Flight Assessment, which will take place on day two or three of the Course.
 You have a couple of options here.
 The cheapest and easiest solution is to become a member of FPV UK, and then take out their “Flight Test Supplement”.
 Total cost £30.
 See their website, www.FPVUK.org, for more details.